roman-milk/roman-milk.github.io/straight-girl-turned-at-le-chateau.md

  I was about to respond when Sara eagerly said, "My turn!"

  "To crawl under the table and eat me?"
 Jane questioned.
-Report_Story #2